Skip to main content

 • character development

-• “Pragmata is fun to play if you don't mind the gameplay loop, the story is nice enough, but incredibly basic and there's essentially no character development throughout the game.”
+• “Pragmata is fun to play if you don't mind the gameplay loop, the story is nice enough, but incredibly basic and there's essentially no character development throughout the thing; worst of all, it is a ridiculously short game for what it costs.”

 • monetization